Privacy Policy

 Please note that all payment information will be stored and processed by our third party payment processors.

-Whenever you use our website, we may collect non-personally identifiable information from you, such as your IP address, zip code, gender, browsing history, search history and registration history, interactions with the Platform, usage information, location, referring URL, browser, operating system, data usage, transferred data, and Internet service provider.
+Whenever you use our website, we may collect non-personal information from you, such as your IP address, zip code, gender, browsing history, search history and registration history, interactions with the Platform, usage information, location, referring URL, browser, operating system, data usage, transferred data and Internet service provider.

 3. Use of your information